Guide to Choosing the Best Glass Vase for Any Style

 Today Murano, Italy, is still home to artisans who have mastered the local art of glass blowing.
 They use long-established techniques, some dating back to the times of the Roman Empire.
 The officially recognized Murano glass story began in the 13th century when all glassmakers in Venice had to relocate to Murano to mitigate the risk of fires.

-The 13th century decree making glass masters relocate to Murano resulted in the concentration of extraordinary glassmaking skills in one place.
+The 13th-century decree making glass masters relocate to Murano resulted in the concentration of extraordinary glassmaking skills in one place.
 Hence, Murano became the epicenter of Europe’s glassmaking industry, and its artisans developed techniques and styles that set their creations apart.
 The glassmakers’ prowess was so highly valued that they enjoyed many privileges, including immunity from prosecution and intermarriage with Venice’s nobility.

 The uniqueness of Murano blown glass lies in its striking aesthetic appeal, unmatched quality, and innovative designs.
 Each piece, whether a vase, bowl, chandelier, or figurine, tells a story.
 Following centuries of tradition, the island’s craftsmen do not follow a mass production approach, which means each Murano glass object is unique and holds special value.